ideaspaper/hands-on-solana/README.md

 ## Client Side

 Solana provides a [npm package](https://www.npmjs.com/package/@solana/web3.js) that we can use to make a client side program.
+More detail information on how the client works can be found [here](./client).

 [**Back to top**](#contents)